MizukiFujibayashi/MCFBM/README.md

 **For single subject** : `mocap_functions.approx_body_ellipse`

 **For multiple subjects** : `mocap_functions.approx_body_ellipse_mult`
-This is applicable for single subject.
+This is also applicable for single subject.

 ## Required